Variables

 SLOT The package's SLOT.
 Mandatory.
 See SLOT.

-KEYWORDS See KEYWORDS and Keywording and Stabilization.
+KEYWORDS See KEYWORDS and Keywording and stabilization.

 IUSE A list of all USE flags (excluding arch flags, but including USE_EXPAND flags) used within the ebuild.
 See IUSE.